 The district is committed to the provision of a broad range of alternatives in response to demand and interest expressed by parent, community and staff groups.
-In the 2002-2003 school year, the district will expand the International Spanish Academy alternative program to grade three.
-Continued translation of Science Assessment Manuals and Math to the Max into French in support of the French immersion alternative, and Math to the Max for grades 2 and 3 in support of the International Spanish Academy will continue.
-The revised Alternative Program Handbook for Administrators has been made available to all schools and parent support groups.
+In the 2003-2004 school year, the district will expand the International Spanish Academy alternative program to grade four and the Child Study Centre program to grade six.
+The latest Alternative Program Handbook for Administrators has been made available to all schools and parent support groups.
 The district welcomes inquiries from parent, community and private school groups who are interested in exploring alternative program status with the district.